oracle/truffleruby/doc/user/compatibility.md

 #### Ruby to Java interoperability

-TruffleRuby does not support the same interoperability to Java interface as JRuby does.
+TruffleRuby does not support the same interoperability interface to Java as JRuby does.
-An [alternate polyglot API](polyglot.md) is provided for interoperating with multiple languages, including Java, instead.
+TruffleRuby provides an [alternate polyglot API](polyglot.md) for interoperating with multiple languages, including Java, instead.

 #### Java to Ruby interop